waldhari1/content-processing-solution-accelerator/docs/ConfigureAppAuthentication.md

    - Grant admin consent to permissions.
      ![configure_app_registration_web_8](./Images/configure_app_registration_web_8.png)

-     > ⚠️ **Granting Admin Consent:** If you don't have permission or aren't able to grant admin consent for the API permissions, please follow one of the steps below:<br/><br/>_Option 1 - Reach out to your Tenant Administrator:_ Contact your administrator to let them know your Application Registration ID and what permissions you woud like to have them consent and approve.<br/><br/>_Option 2 - Internal Microsoft Employes Only:_ Please refer to these detailed instructions on the admin consent granting process: [https://aka.ms/AzAdminConsentWiki](https://aka.ms/AzAdminConsentWiki)
+     > ⚠️ **Granting Admin Consent:** If you don't have permission or aren't able to grant admin consent for the API permissions, please follow one of the steps below:<br/><br/>_Option 1 - Reach out to your Tenant Administrator:_ Contact your administrator to let them know your Application Registration ID and what permissions you woud like to have them consent and approve.<br/><br/>_Option 2 - Internal Microsoft Employees Only:_ Please refer to these detailed instructions on the admin consent granting process: [https://aka.ms/AzAdminConsentWiki](https://aka.ms/AzAdminConsentWiki)